AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 * **Version 1.0**: Testing and calibrating, color selection by Digiflower5 (AshleyPikachu).
 Base code by hunterk.
 * **Version 2.0-3.5**: Testing, calibrating, color selection, code modifications, and comments by Digiflower5 (AshleyPikachu)
 * **Special Thanks** to Nispero & EADMASTER for inspiring this project.
-Also thank you Floogle for helping me read the Red-Viper config files.
+Also thank you SkyFloogle for helping me read the Red-Viper config.

 -----------------------------------------------------------------------------------------------------------------------
 **Licenses** - Check the GLSL files for full details